Child hearing test

 Signs of Hearing Loss

-An infant or toddler does not tell its parents when they have a hearing loss.
+Children would not know they are having difficulty with hearing, as to them it becomes the norm.
 However, the following signs may point to a problem with hearing as your child grows:-

 - Limited or poor speech